jku-lit-scsl/ecsa25_safer-d_uc-1/README.md

 # Deactivate the virtual environment
 deactivate

-# to execute the program on macOS
-## sudo required for scapy and full path to resolve imports
-sudo PYTHONPATH=$(pwd) python3 main/main.py
-# to execute the program on ubuntu
+# to execute the program vai the virtual environment
-export PYTHONPATH=$PYTHONPATH:/home/ubuntu/seams25
+sudo venv311/bin/python main.py

 ```